Published On: Mar 04 2013 01:20:52 PM ESTUpdated On: Mar 07 2015 02:00:00 AM EST

 1980: The Loretta Lynn biopic "Coal Miner's Daughter," starring Sissy Spacek, Tommy Lee Jones, Beverly D'Angelo and Levon Helm, premieres in theaters.
 Spacek's portrayal of Lynn would earn her an Academy Award for Best Actress and the movie earned six more Oscar nominations, including Best Picture, Best Adapted Screenplay and Best Cinematography.

-1980: Actress Laura Prepon, best known for her TV roles on "That '70s Show" and "Orange is the New Black," is born in Watchung, N.J.
+1980: Actress Laura Prepon, best known for her TV roles on "That '70s Show" and "Orange is the New Black," is born in Watchung, New Jersey.

-1974: Actress Jenna Fischer, best known for the sitcom "The Office" and movies such as "Blades of Glory" and "Hall Pass," is born in Fort Wayne, Ind.
+1974: Actress Jenna Fischer, best known for the sitcom "The Office" and movies such as "Blades of Glory" and "Hall Pass," is born in Fort Wayne, Indiana.

-1971: Actor Peter Sarsgaard, best known for roles in movies such as "Boys Don't Cry," "Garden State," "Shattered Glass," "Kinsey" and "Green Lantern," is born at Scott Air Force Base near Belleville, Ill.
+1971: Actor Peter Sarsgaard, best known for roles in movies such as "Boys Don't Cry," "Garden State," "Shattered Glass," "Kinsey" and "Green Lantern," is born at Scott Air Force Base near Belleville, Illinois.

 1970: Actress Rachel Weisz, best known for movies such as "The Mummy," "About a Boy" and "The Constant Gardener," the last of which won her an Academy Award, a Golden Globe and a Screen Actors' Guild award, is born in London, England.